DavidLichtenberger/reaper-csurf-us2400/readme.md

 ## Disclaimer

-This is a working beta.
+1. This is a working beta.
 Install and use at your own risk.
 It’s more or less the second half-serious thing I did in C++, I’m sure it could be done much better - any takers?

+2. Although there is a version for 64 bit Windows now, I have no way to test it, so you'll have to do that yourself ...

 ## Needs